 I've highlighted some of the items below, to give you a sense of what will be on offer.Click here to see the full listing.
 So exciting!

 A group of antique Yelloware mixing bowls, English Transferware serving pieces and dishes, and light-blue milk glass plates, bowls and teacups.

 Frosted pink Fenton goblets.

-An antique butcher block, which was once used by Martha at Turkey Hill!
+An antique butcher block, reminiscent of the one Martha used at Turkey Hill.

 Wooden pestles and mortars.

 This is one lot of many featuring the cookbooks of the many chefs and authors Martha has featured on her show over the years.